WARM: A Weakly (+Semi) Supervised Model for Solving Math word Problems: Related Work

-\citet{chiang-2019-stack} propose a Seq2Seq model with an encoder designed to understand the semantics of the problem, and a decoder equipped with a stack to facilitate tracking semantic meanings of the operands. \citet{wang-2019-trnn} propose a two-step pipeline that employs i) a Seq2Seq model to convert the input text into a tree-structure template with quantities representing inferred numbers as leaf nodes and unknown operators as inner nodes ii) a recursive neural network to encode the quantities, and infer the unknown operator nodes in a bottom-up manner.

-Unlike the earlier neural-network based methods, \cite{liu-2019-tree} and \cite{xie-2019-goal} propose tree-structured decoding that generates the syntax tree of the equation in a top-down manner.
-In addition to applying tree-structured decoding, \cite{zhang-etal-2020-graph-tree} propose a graph-based encoder to capture relationships and order information among the quantities. \citet{wang-2018b-mathdqn} make the first attempt of applying deep-reinforcement learning to solve MWPs.
-They equivalently expressed the output equation as an expression tree and proposed MathDQN, a customised version of the deep Q-network (DQN) framework by tailoring the definitions of states, actions and rewards functions and use this for iterative construction of the tree.
+\citep{liu-2019-tree} and \citep{xie-2019-goal} propose tree-structured decoding that generates the syntax tree of the equation in a top-down manner.
+In addition to applying tree-structured decoding, \citep{zhang-etal-2020-graph-tree} propose a graph-based encoder to capture relationships and order information among the quantities.
+For a more comprehensive review on automatic MWP solvers, readers can refer to a recent survey paper~\citep{zhang-2018-survey}.

-For a more comprehensive review on automatic MWP solvers, readers can refer to a recent survey paper~\cite{zhang-2018-survey}.
-Unlike all the previous works that require equations for supervision, we propose a novel weakly supervised model, \wsm, ({\it c.f.}, Section~\ref{sec:our_approach}) for solving MWPs using only the final answer for supervision.
+Unlike all the previous works that require equations for supervision, \citep{hong2021learning} propose a weakly supervised method for solving MWPs, where the answer alone is required for training.
+Their approach attempts to generate the equation tree in a rule based manner so that the correct answer is reached.
+They then train their model using the fixed trees.
+With the same motivation. we also propose a novel weakly supervised model, \wsm, ({\it c.f.}, Section~\ref{sec:our_approach}) for solving MWPs using only the final answer for supervision.
+We show how \wsm{} can be extended to semi-supervised joint learning in the presence of weak answer-level supervision in conjunction with some equation-level supervision.
+Further, we empirically demonstrate that \wsm{} outperforms~\citep{hong2021learning} on all the datasets.